I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-so-settargets.md

 <p>The driver should not encounter any error, except for D3DDDIERR_DEVICEREMOVED.
 Therefore, if the driver passes any error, except for D3DDDIERR_DEVICEREMOVED, in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function, the Microsoft Direct3D runtime will determine that the error is critical.
 Even if the device was removed, the driver is not required to return D3DDDIERR_DEVICEREMOVED; however, if device removal interfered with the operation of <i>SOTargets</i> (which typically should not happen), the driver can return D3DDDIERR_DEVICEREMOVED.</p>

-<p>The range of stream output target resources between the number that the <i>SOTargets</i> parameter specifies and the maximum number of stream output target resources that are allowed is required to contain all <b>NULL</b> or unbound values.
-The number that the <i>ClearTargets</i> parameter specifies informs the driver about how many bind points the driver must clear out for the current operation.
-If the previous call to <i>SoSetTargets</i> passed a value of 2 in <i>SOTargets</i>and the current call to <i>SoSetTargets</i> passes a value of 4 in <i>SOTargets</i>, the current call to <i>SoSetTargets</i> also passes a value of 0 in the <i>ClearTargets</i> parameter.
-If the next successive call to <i>SoSetTargets</i> passes a value of 1 in <i>SOTargets</i>, the successive call also passes a value of 3 (4 - 1) in <i>ClearTargets</i>.</p>

-<p>The driver should not encounter any error, except for D3DDDIERR_DEVICEREMOVED.
-Therefore, if the driver passes any error, except for D3DDDIERR_DEVICEREMOVED, in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function, the Microsoft Direct3D runtime will determine that the error is critical.
-Even if the device was removed, the driver is not required to return D3DDDIERR_DEVICEREMOVED; however, if device removal interfered with the operation of <i>SOTargets</i> (which typically should not happen), the driver can return D3DDDIERR_DEVICEREMOVED.</p>

 ## -requirements
 <table>
 <tr>